 By Rourke Mullins, Hope College Senior

-For myself, I swung and missed at my first try.
-I had decided to attend a university for all of the wrong reasons.
-I choose it because, in reality, it was a cop out.
+Well, to be honest, I actually swung and missed at my first try on this one.
+I had decided to attend another university for all of the wrong reasons.
+I choose it because, in reality, it was a cop-out.
 It was a choice that had the lowest amount of risk and a choice that revolved around things that did not matter.
-I quickly realized this and had to force myself back to square one and ask, “Where am I going to college?”
+I quickly realized this and had to force myself back to square one and ask again, “Where am I going to college?”
 This time, the once impossible and scary question now seemed so clear.
-I am going to go home.
-Not back where I grew up home but a place where I feel at home.
-This moment is when it all changed for me.
+I am going to go home, I decided.
+But not back where I grew up home but to a place where I feel at home.
+When I thought in this way, that’s the moment when my college decision changed for me.

-I made a list of all the reasons of why I loved home and some of them were comfort, peace, and the feeling of being wanted.
+First, I made a list of all the reasons why I loved home.
+Some of them were comfort, peace, and the feeling of being wanted.
 I took on my new college search with clear eyes and a heart that was looking for this new home that I was so hungry for.
-By the grace of God, I was led to this small Liberal Arts College on the West side of Michigan called Hope College.
-A place where you walk down the street and are able to say hi to your friends or complete strangers, a place where you can get incredible coffee and have conversations that will change your life forever, a place that hold’s you close during dark times and celebrates your good times.
+By the grace of God, I was led to this small liberal arts college in West Michigan called Hope.
+It is a place where you walk down the street and are able to say hi to your friends, or complete strangers; a place where you can get incredible coffee and have conversations that will change your life forever; and, a place that holds you close during dark times and celebrates good times.
 It’s a place that I now call home.
 A place where I feel comfort, peace, and the feeling of being wanted.

 Here I am 3 years later looking back on my experience and what a journey it has been.
 So if you are in the place that I was in, scared by the thought of where you will attend college, I encourage you to change your perspective.
-Allow yourself to look at colleges not as where you will be leaving your home to go to, but look at colleges as were your next home will be.
-For myself, I have found a home in Hope forever.
+Allow yourself to look at colleges not as a place you will be leaving your home to go to, but as a place where your next home will be.
+For me, I have found a home in Hope.